Bates College First-Year Experience

 EQUITY, INCLUSION, ACCESS, ANTI-RACISM, & EDUCATIONAL JUSTICE

-Equity, inclusion, access, anti-racism & educational justice are a commitment to ensuring that all members of our community are equipped with the resources needed to attain their goals and to contribute to a community that supports the wellbeing of all of its members.
+The value of equity, inclusion, access, anti-racism, & educational justice centers Bates’s commitment to ensuring that all members of our community are equipped with the resources needed to attain their goals and to contribute to a community that supports the wellbeing of all of its members.

+Community is any collection of individuals who share a common set of values.
 Community is central to the student experience at Bates College.
-You will encounter it in your residence halls and classrooms, on athletic fields and in office spaces, on campus and beyond.
-It is a fundamental point of intersection for the College’s values of equity and educational justice, academic inquiry and exploration, purpose and identity, health and wellness, and sense of place.
+Students encounter it in their residence halls and classrooms, on athletic fields and in office spaces, on campus and beyond.
+Community is a fundamental point of intersection where the all of the College’s values can be discussed, explored, respectfully considered, and renewed.

 ACADEMIC INQUIRY AND EXPLORATION